 On the next pages, you are proposed to choose a list of report members and define report output options.
-In case the Hosts view or the Hosts Browser view was active while initiating a generic report generation, the selected hosts and groups are automatically added to the report members.
+In case the Hosts view or the Statistics view was active while initiating a generic report generation, the selected hosts and groups are automatically added to the report members.
 For the detailed information on report members configuration, refer to the Report Members section of this document.
 You can filter the members based on their performance and availability characteristics by specifying the Report Filter.
 As for the reports output, you can save it to the file or send via e-mail, and which information should be included into the detailed report.
 The outputs configuration is described in the Report Outputs section.

 After you have configured the report options, press Finish for the report to be generated.
 As you can see, creating a generic monitoring data report is a fast and easy process, and you should be able to use it in the everyday work without any difficulties.